kojix2/sdust.cr/README.md

 ## FAQ

-Q: Is this implementation faster than the original Sdust?
+- Q: Is this implementation faster than the original Sdust?
-A: No, it's about 1.5 times slower.
+- A: No, it's about 1.5 times slower.
 However, it becomes quite fast when multi-threading is enabled.

-Q: Does this implementation consume more memory than the original Sdust?
+- Q: Does this implementation consume less memory than the original Sdust?
-A: No, it seems to consume about 5 times more memory.
-Memory consumption increases further when multi-threading is enabled.
+- A: No, it appears to consume about 5 times more memory.
+Enabling multi-threading further increases the consumption.

-Q: Why was it created?
+- Q: Why was it created?
-A: It was created to explore how much performance could be improved using Crystal, a language similar to Ruby.
+- A: It was created to explore how much performance could be improved using Crystal, a language similar to Ruby.